h12w/gspec/README.md

 Extend GSpec
 ------------
+####Package organization
 The subpackages are organized with minimal coupling.

-1. core and expectation does not know each other.
-2. core and reporter communicate via the interface defined in extension.
-3. core receives and transfers errors to reporter without knowing their exact types.

 ```
 extension   <-
 core        <- extension
-errors      <-
+error       <-
 expectation <- errors
 reporter    <- extension, errors
 suite       <- core, exntension, reporter
 ```

-###Test Group
+1. the core package implements core algorithms of test organization and execution, but nothing else.
+It is extensible through the types defined in the extension package.
+2. the expectation package implements expectation helpers.
+It reports expecation errors to Fail or FailNow method of interface core.S. core receives and hand errors over to reporters without knowing their exact types. expectation package can be replaced by any package with an error reporting function of the same signature.
+3. the error package is responsible for implementing the details of an error, e.g. the type of the error, file, line number and the stack trace.
+4. the reporter package contains all the builtin test reporters that implement extension.Reporter.
+A reporter gets notifications about the progress of test running and gets a complete specification of all the nested test groups, including test errors.
+5. the suite package integrates all other packages together, providing a quick way of test gathering, running and reporting.

+###Error
+Good error message is mandatory to productive testing.

 ###Expectation